 A day at the local swimming pool will never be the same after a trip to the Great Artesian Spa in Mitchell.

 Resembling a resort, two spa pools (one heated, one cool) filled with water from the Great Artesian Basin offer a revitalising experience.

-Dip into these waters and soak up the thermal mineralised water that is not only great for the muscles, but also relaxing for the mind and soul.
+Dip into these waters and soak up the thermal mineralised water.
+Not only great for the muscles but also relaxing for the mind and soul.

 Discover more ways to make the most of nature in Mitchell with this guide.

 While some take wellness as rest and rejuvenation, some take it as living their best (active) life – and what better way to get the limbs burning that at the Julia Creek Dirt n Dust Festival in its namesake, Julia Creek?

 Every July the small town swells from 300 to 3,000 over one weekend of jam-packed action.
 Testing the toughest of the tough, the festival includes a triathlon with an 800m swim, 25km ride and 5km run.
 There’s also a junior triathlon.
 You can start them as young as four with a short dip, bike ride, and sprint.